stfc/PSyclone/lib/profiling/nvidia/README.md

 NVIDIA Tools Extension library (NVTX).
 Unlike some of the other profiling tools, the use of this library does *not* require that calls to `profile_PSyDataInit()` and `profile_PSyDataShutdown()` be inserted into the application.

-However, they may be used in order to limit the region of code that is profiled at runtime.
+This wrapper supports the `profile_PSyDataStart()` and `profile_PSyDataStop()` API calls that may be used in order to limit the region of code that is profiled at runtime.
 If so, the application must be linked against CUDA (-Mcuda flag to the PGI compiler).
+This functionality is often used in combination with disabling profiling at application startup (e.g. flag '--profile-from-start off' to nvprof).

 ## Dependencies